 A source for many stringy things and a section for kumihimo too.
 If you are looking for something elusive, Wheat may well know where to find it.
 Wheat has lots of information packed in around th tempting things to buy.

 Links to Ruth MacGregor, Freda Robinson and me too.
 We are not a shop - just three friends who used to get together a few times a year to do shows.
 Sadly, we are no longer going to do The Knitting & Stitching Shows, a tough decision after 24 years.

 Why “Workshop?”
 Because we are practical people and we love to get braiding kits into the hands of people at the shows.
 Each kit is a mini-workshop.
 Thousands of people attend these crafts fairs and sometimes it feels as if we have demonstrated braiding to each and every one of them!
 Shirley moved to B.C. in Canada in March 2020 and Ruth moved to the West Coast of the USA in the autumn.
 We planned to attend events in this part of the world - when events can happen again.
-Freda teaches and makes kits in East Sussex, UK.
+And we did!
+ANWG in Bend, Oregon.
+As of 2023, Freda has retired.

 A shop in London; now located near Finsbury Park tube station.